mariadb-corporation/mariadb-connector-python/doc/source/extension.rst

 ^^^^^^^^^^^^^^^^

-These flags are used when establishing a connection or to check if the database is capabable of a certain feature.
+These flags are used when establishing a connection or to check if the database is capable of a certain feature.

 .. data:: mariadb.constants.CLIENT.MYSQL